-Nature First Pest ControlNatural Pest Control & Exterminators For Portland OR, Salem OR, and Vancouver WA, Areas
+Nature First Pest ControlNatural Pest Control & Exterminators

 As one of the original pioneers in natural pest control, we are your low environmental impact, child and pet-friendly, natural, green pest control, and extermination experts.

-Things you need to know about local small ants:
+Here are a few things you need to know about local small ants:

 Adult ants cannot eat solid food.
 They must take it back to the nest where the larvae predigest it and feed it back to the workers and queen.
 This is why some baits can be so successful.